libmapper/libmapper/doc/tutorials/tutorial_c.md

 Things like device names, signal units, and ranges, are examples of metadata --information about the data you are exposing on the network.

-_libmapper_ also provides the ability to specify arbitrary extra metadata in the form of name-value pairs.
-These are not interpreted by _libmapper_ in any way, but can be retrieved over the network.
+_libmpr_ also provides the ability to specify arbitrary extra metadata in the form of name-value pairs.
+These are not interpreted by _libmpr_ in any way, but can be retrieved over the network.
 This can be used for instance to give a device X and Y information, or to perhaps give a signal some property like "reliability", or some category like "light", "motor", "shaker", etc.